CAPSTONE-24-25-IRON-CODER/iron-coder/docs/README.md

 - Terminal
   - Fixed issues with parsing colored text in terminal when running certain powershell extensions.
   - Added multiple tabs to terminal pane for switching between output, terminal, and simulator.
   - Added error handling if shell is not able to be opened on launch.
+- Serial monitor
+  - Added functionality for the plotter based on parsing raw data
+  - Added input validation of user program code transmissions to be UTF-8
+  - Created color modification window for users to select a particular color for the plot data
+  - Created new pop-up window if a device is not selected
 # Iron Coder Work Done (Production Release)
 - Installation packages for Windows and macOS
   - Quickstart documentation posted on Iron Coder Forum